 Evaluation of student progress is vital to learning.
 It is the teacher's responsibility to make periodic evaluations of student progress and report to you, the parent(s).
 Two types of evaluations are sent home with each child.
 The first is a progress report which comes home at mid-quarter.
 The second is a grade card received at the end of each quarter or every nine weeks.
-Kindergarten through second grade utilizes an objective-based grade card.
+Kindergarten through fifth grade utilizes an objective-based grade card based on standards.
 Mid-quarter ending dates as well as the ending dates for each quarter are published on the school district calendar.
-The A-B-C-D-F grading scale that is used at DES is the following: